MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

-## 5 - Connect the App Service to the Database
+## 4 - Connect the App to the Database
-We need to allow our local computer to connect to Azure to finish setting up our database.
-For this step you'll need to know your local computer's IP Address.
-You can discover that by clicking here or typing `ipconfig` into a command window.
-Copy this IP Address for later use.
+Next we must connect our local computer to Azure to finish setting up our database schema using Entity Framework Core migrations.

 ### [Azure portal](#tab/azure-portal-connect)